 BK: Yes.
 We always ride in the Hotter’N Hell - a 100-mile bike race that takes place in the dead heat of summer.
-Last year I think thirteen individuals from Corsicana participated and we all wear our Collin Street logoed jerseys.
+Last year I think thirteen individuals from Corsicana participated and we all wore our Collin Street logoed jerseys.
 You know, it's amazing how many cyclers we pass who comment on those jerseys and on the Bakery.

 CSB: Love that!
 It totally proves how sponsorship works.
 Marketing 101.
 Okay, so tell us a little more about the race.

 BK: Of course!
-So the Hotter N’ Hell is a 100-mile race that takes place in Wichita Falls, Texas every year.
+So, the Hotter N’ Hell is a 100-mile race that takes place in Wichita Falls, Texas every year.
 It's been going on for about forty years, but the guys and I have only been participating for about ten.
 You don’t have to ride the whole hundred miles.
 You can sign up for shorter distances like twenty-five, fifty, or seventy-five miles.
 In fact, not all of us Fruitcakes ride the full hundred.
 You basically just ride at your own pace and break when needed at strategically spaced rest stops about every ten miles or so.
-There they have a place you can stop and get ice, get cooled off.
-There are MASH stations too that treat everything from bee stings to dehydration.
+There, they have a place you can stop and get ice, and get cooled off.
+There are MASH stations, too that treat everything from bee stings to dehydration.

 CSB: Any specific reason the race takes place in Wichita Falls?

 Also, did you know, Midwestern State, a university in Wichita Falls, actually has produced a world-renowned cycling team because of the attention the race produced?
 The coach of the cycling team is also the race director for Hotter'N Hell.
-So the whole thing has turned into a huge, very well organized production!
+So, the whole thing has turned into a huge, very well-organized production!